Category: No drive delights

 From Glenfeadon Castle, without a car, it’s an early morning coast walk in search of a tidal pool, then kayaking to a secret cove for a picnic lunch…

 It’s early August.
-Storms have swept the UK for the past few days, and the news shows Cornwall’s beachgoers swapping the swimsuits and sunbathing for wave-watching in waterproofs.
+Storms have swept the UK for the past few days, and the news shows Cornwall’s beachgoers swapping their swimsuits and sunbathing for wave-watching in waterproofs.
 Today, however, it’s a different story.
 With the sky over the historic harbour town of Portreath a perfect blue, the rising sun bowls its light down the valley, bouncing it off white walls and windows.
 The beach looks incredible in the sun.

 “Down on the beach, we watch a dog walker being pulled by a tangle of pugs, and then ask her how to get to the tidal pool.”